UAE moon mission: Know where to watch Emirates lunar mission launching, date, timing and livestream details

 Story highlights

-The Emirates lunar mission will be launched on Sunday, 11 December, 2022.
+The Emirates lunar mission will be launched today, Sunday, 11 December, 2022.
 The launch attempt will be made at 11:38 AM UAE time and 01:08 PM IST.
-The launch vehicle will blast off from a spaceport in Florida, USA, on Sunday
+The launch vehicle will blast off from a spaceport in Florida, USA

-The Emirates lunar mission will be launched on Sunday, 11 December, 2022.
+The Emirates lunar mission will be launched today, Sunday, 11 December, 2022.
 The launch attempt will be made at 11:38 AM UAE time and 01:08 PM IST.
-The launch vehicle will blast off from a spaceport in Florida, USA, on Sunday
+The launch vehicle will blast off from a spaceport in Florida, USA

 Emirates Lunar mission all details